icoderone/NHT/files_deploy/files_deploy.rst

 .. image:: images/image021.png

-Login to https://citrixready.nutanix.com using your supplied credentials Select "Customers, Partners & Bootcamps" to access your virtual desktop, open file browser and type ‘\\10.21.xx.100’ (or any other IP of FSVM)
+Login to https://citrixready.nutanix.com using your supplied credentials(see *Cluster detail* ) Select "Customers, Partners & Bootcamps" to access your virtual desktop, open file browser and type ‘\\10.21.xx.100’ (or any other IP of FSVM)
 Login by administrator@poclab.local credential